 Whether the federal government will appeal the decision of the Federal Court remains to be seen.
 Canada has lost each legal battle in this case.
 Nonetheless, it would come as no surprise if it continues fighting the CHRT’s clear ruling that it has engaged in “unprecedented discrimination” against First Nation families particularly given its ongoing legal challenge to a related CHRT order requiring it to provide the infrastructure funding needed to allow First Nations child welfare agencies to deliver non-discriminatory services.
 After many years of obstruction, it is time for Canada to pay the damages awards it owes to thousands of affected people and take the steps needed to ensure that Indigenous children can thrive at home with their families and communities.

-**Special thanks to articling student Hannah Goddard-Rebstein for her assistance in drafting this post.
+**Special thanks to articling student Henry Goddard-Rebstein for their assistance in drafting this post.

 Brett Forester, “Canada files 3rd judicial review of Canadian Human Rights Tribunal ruling” (Sept 24, 2021), APTN National News < https://www.aptnnews.ca/national-news/canada-files-3rd-judicial-review-canadian-human-rights-tribunal/ >